uwcartlab/webmapping/Chapter10/readme.md

 ### I. Creating a D3 Projection

 Now that you have imported your geospatial data, the next step is to project it.
-Let's start by reviewing map projections, one of the more complex topics covered in Geography 370.
+Let's start by reviewing map projections, one of the more complex topics in cartography.

 A _**projection**_ is a mathematical translation from a 3D model of the Earth (called the _reference globe_) to a two-dimensional surface (called the _developable surface_).
 Projection equations stretch geographic coordinates based on a spheroid, ellipsoid, or geoid model of Earth so that they can be displayed on a planar (two-dimensional) surface, such as your computer screen.